GoogleCloudPlatform/community/tutorials/continuous-deployment-pipeline-google-container-engine-with-codeship/index.md

 ### Step 3: Run initial deployment

-You need to push an image and create your clusters in Container Engine initially before you can set up a fully automated pipeline in Codeship.
-The `hello-express` source code includes a `bin` folder with `bash` scripts that perform these tasks using the
+You need to create your clusters and push an image in Container Engine initially before you can set up a fully automated pipeline in Codeship.

-Codeship Jet CLI.
+Create your container clusters using the Google Cloud SDK by running the following command:

+    gcloud container clusters create hello-express-cluster --zone=us-central1-b --project=google-project-id

+This step takes a few minutes to complete.
+Once completed, you can verify the clusters are available by running the following command:

+    $ gcloud compute instances list --project=google-project-id
+    NAME                                                 ZONE           MACHINE_TYPE   PREEMPTIBLE  INTERNAL_IP  EXTERNAL_IP      STATUS
+    gke-hello-express-cluste-default-pool-8f1e33a1-2t09  us-central1-a  n1-standard-1               10.128.0.2   130.211.202.173  RUNNING
+    gke-hello-express-cluste-default-pool-8f1e33a1-nzwp  us-central1-a  n1-standard-1               10.128.0.4   104.197.248.45   RUNNING
+    gke-hello-express-cluste-default-pool-8f1e33a1-xcd6  us-central1-a  n1-standard-1               10.128.0.3   130.211.196.247  RUNNING

+The `hello-express` source code includes a `bin` folder with `bash` scripts that perform these tasks using the Codeship Jet CLI.

 1. Make sure the scripts in the `bin` folder are executable.
 In a terminal